 How do I find out if I was contracted out of SERPS?

 You can find out if you were contracted out by checking with your employer, or by looking at your payslips, which should show whether you opted out of SERPS.
-Our serps guide explains in detail how to trace any lost pensions using the service provided by the Government, but if you need support with it our pension experts can help, just send an email to [email protected].
+Our pension tracing page explains in detail how to trace any lost pensions using the service provided by the Government, but if you need support with it our pension experts can help, just send an email to [email protected].
 More info on this below.

 Initially contracting out was only available to people with final salary schemes.
 Those who worked in the public sector, people working for the NHS, the police or the armed forces, who had this type of pension are more likely to have been contracted out that people working in other professions.
 Contracting out was widened to money purchase or defined contribution schemes in 1998.

 Opting out of SERPS meant you’d pay lower or redirected National Insurance Contributions in exchange for what would hopefully be a higher private pension.
 It was therefore popular with employers, as it meant they had to pay less National Insurance.

 How do I know if I'm eligible for mis-sold SERPs compensation?

 You’ll only be eligible to make a claim for mis-sold pension SERPS compensation if you meet certain specific criteria.